Halifax RUFC: Men's rugby

-The 1xv currently compete in the Yorkshire Division Four league.
+The 1xv currently compete in the Yorkshire Division Two league having gained promotion in 2024/25 season.

 The First team has had an interesting season, starting a fresh with a new squad and new coach.
 The team has had its ups and downs and have produced a some exceptional rugby at times.

+In 2025/26 season a new captain and vice captain were announced with the influence of Rugby League continuing in earnest as Willie Woodhead being named skipper for the first time.